Frequently Asked Questions

 What if I miss a lesson?

-Students pay for all lessons regardless of whether or not they were present for them.
-Make-up lessons are offered at the discretion of the teacher, but they are not required to do so.
+Students pay for all lessons regardless of whether or not they are present for them.
+Make-up lessons are offered at the discretion of the teachers, but they are not required to do so.
 No special time is reserved for make-up lessons.
 Missed lessons due to teacher absences will be made up by arrangement between the student and the teacher.
+Be certain to get your teacher's contact information in case you need to cancel a lesson.

 What resource materials will I need?